Sharing Mocks Publicly

 curl http://localhost:4280/healthWebSocket connections drop

 Section titled “WebSocket connections drop”Some tunnel providers have idle timeouts.
-Enable keepalive:
+Configure heartbeat in your WebSocket mock config:

 Section titled “SSE stream cuts off”Ensure your tunnel provider supports long-lived connections. localtunnel and ngrok both support SSE.